mindspore-ai/docs/tutorials/source_en/debug/error_analysis/error_scenario_analysis.md

 ### Incorrect Policy Configuration

-Policy check errors may be reported after you enable automatic parallelism using `mindspore.parallel.auto_parallel.AutoParallel` .These policy check errors are reported due to specific operator slicing restrictions.
+Policy check errors may be reported after you enable automatic parallelism using `mindspore.parallel.auto_parallel.AutoParallel` .
+These policy check errors are reported due to specific operator slicing restrictions.
 The following uses three examples to describe how to analyze the three types of errors.

 #### Incorrect Operator Logic